1997–98 Charlotte Hornets season

 The 1997–98 Charlotte Hornets season was the tenth season for the Charlotte Hornets in the National Basketball Association.

+Season summary

+Off-season

-During the off-season, the Hornets signed free agents David Wesley, and Bobby Phills, while re-signing former Hornets forward J.R.
+During the off-season, the Hornets signed free agents David Wesley, and Bobby Phills, and re-signed former Hornets forward J.R.
 Reid.

+For the season, the Hornets slightly redesigned their home and road uniforms, which featured a teal, purple and blue trim, side panels and additional pinstripes to their jerseys and shorts.
+The white home uniforms featured teal side panels with blue inlines, while the teal road uniforms featured purple side panels with blue and white inlines; both uniforms featured the team's primary logo on the leg left of their shorts.
+The team's new uniforms would remain in use until 2002.

+Regular season

-Early into the regular season, the team traded long-time Hornets guard Muggsy Bogues, along with second-year guard Tony Delk to the Golden State Warriors in exchange for B. J. Armstrong, who won three NBA championships with the Chicago Bulls in the early 1990s.
+Early into the regular season, the Hornets traded long-time guard Muggsy Bogues, and second-year guard Tony Delk to the Golden State Warriors in exchange for B. J. Armstrong, who won three NBA championships with the Chicago Bulls in the early 1990s.

-At mid-season, the team signed free agent Vernon Maxwell, who was previously released by the Orlando Magic, as the Hornets held a 29–18 record at the All-Star break.
-Despite injuries to Phills, Vlade Divac and long-time original Hornet Dell Curry, the Hornets had another stellar season by posting a ten-game winning streak between February and March, winning 15 of 16 games between February 21 and March 26, 1998.
+With the addition of Wesley and Phills, the Hornets won nine of their first twelve games of the regular season, and later on held a 29–18 record at the All-Star break.
+At mid-season, the team signed free agent Vernon Maxwell, who was previously released by the Orlando Magic.
+Despite injuries to Phills, Vlade Divac and long-time original Hornets guard Dell Curry, the Hornets had another stellar season by posting a 10-game winning streak between February and March, winning 15 of 16 games between February 21 and March 26, 1998.
 The Hornets finished in third place in the Central Division with a 51–31 record, earned the fourth seed in the Eastern Conference, and qualified for their fourth NBA playoff appearance.

-Glen Rice led the team in scoring with 22.3 points per game, led them with 130 three-point field goals, and was named to the All-NBA Third Team, while Wesley averaged 13.0 points, 6.5 assists and 1.7 steals per game, and Anthony Mason provided the team with 12.8 points and 10.2 rebounds per game.
-In addition, Phills contributed 10.4 points per game, while Divac averaged 10.4 points, 8.1 rebounds and 1.5 blocks per game, and Matt Geiger provided with 11.3 points and 6.7 rebounds per game.
-Off the bench, Curry contributed 9.4 points per game in only 52 games, while Reid averaged 4.9 points and 2.7 rebounds per game, and Armstrong provided with 3.9 points and 2.3 assists per game.
+Glen Rice averaged 22.3 points per game, led the Hornets with 130 three-point field goals, and was named to the All-NBA Third Team, while Wesley averaged 13.0 points, 6.5 assists and 1.7 steals per game, and Anthony Mason provided the team with 12.8 points, 10.2 rebounds and 4.2 assists per game.
+In addition, Matt Geiger provided with 11.3 points and 6.7 rebounds per game, while Phills contributed 10.4 points per game in 62 games, and Divac averaged 10.4 points, 8.1 rebounds and 1.5 blocks per game in 64 games.
+Off the bench, Curry contributed 9.4 points per game in only 52 games, while Maxwell contributed 6.8 points per game in 31 games, Reid averaged 4.9 points and 2.7 rebounds per game, and Armstrong provided with 3.9 points and 2.3 assists per game.